Stephen Glenn Steve Martin was born on August 14, 1945 and is an American actor, comedian, writer, producer, and musician.

 Steve Martin organized an exhibition in 2019 with Gagosian Gallery titled "Desert Painters of Australia", which featured art by George Tjungurrayi and Emily Kame Kngwarreye.

-Steve Martin suffers from tinnitus; the condition was first attributed to the filming a pistol-shooting scene for Three Amigos in 1986, but Steve Martin later clarified that the tinnitus was actually from years of listening to loud music and performing in front of noisy crowds.
+Steve Martin has tinnitus; the condition was first attributed to filming a pistol shooting scene for Three Amigos in 1986, but Steve Martin later clarified that the tinnitus was actually from years of listening to loud music and performing in front of noisy crowds.

-Steve Martin has stated that his comedy influences include Charlie Chaplin, Laurel and Hardy, Jack Benny, Jerry Lewis and Woody Allen.
+Steve Martin has said that his comedy influences include Charlie Chaplin, Laurel and Hardy, Jack Benny, Jerry Lewis, and Woody Allen.